-On 3 February 2023, the Minister of the Environment, Climate and Communications, launched the Climate Action Fund Strand 1 - Building Low Carbon Communities.
+On February 3rd, 2023, the Minister of the Environment, Climate and Communications, launched the Climate Action Fund Strand 1 - Building Low Carbon Communities.
 This is a fund of €24 million for local authorities across the Country, to support and build low carbon communities.
 A further €3 million is being provided to support cross-border and all-island community climate action initiatives.
 This funding is part of the Community Climate Action Programme, which supports projects and initiatives that facilitate community climate action through education, capacity building and learning by doing.

 Strand 1 requires the appointment of dedicated Community Climate Action Officers (CCAO) in all local authorities to guide and support communities from the very start.
-Longford County Council has recruited a Community Climate Action Officer and it opened the Community Climate Action Fund for applications on 08 December 2023.
+Longford County Council has recruited a Community Climate Action Officer and will launch the Fund on

 Community projects eligible for this potential funding will address the following five themes:

 - Community/Energy

 - Travel

 - Food and waste

-- Shopping and recycling

-- Local climate and environmental action
+- Shopping and recycling - Local climate and environmental action